autoplot/documentation/javadoc/org/das2/util/Expect.md

+# org.das2.util.Expect

-# org.das2.util.ExpectProvides similar functions as the Unix Expect tool.<br>
+Provides similar functions as the Unix Expect tool.<br>
  There are two ways to create an Expect object: a constructor that takes an {@link InputStream} handle and {@link OutputStream} handle; or spawning a process by providing a command String. <br>